kudajadridrizzle/kudajadri.website/src/File/roomspage.md

     image: roomThree
     type: reverse
     path: /rooms/classic-rooms
+  - id: premium-rooms
+    title: Premium Rooms - Luxury Homestays in Wayanad
+    description: An Premium escape in a lush atmosphere.
+This is affordable luxury with no compromises.
+    image: PremiumImg1
+    type: normal
+    path: /rooms/premium-rooms
   - id: deluxe-rooms
     title: Deluxe Rooms – Cottage-Style Homestays in Wayanad
     description: An economic escape in a lush atmosphere.
 This is affordable luxury